kishanpatel789/kp_data_dev_site/content/posts/010_AirflowScheduling.md

 1. Timetable

 ## Cron
-[Cron expressions](https://en.wikipedia.org/wiki/Cron) can be used to schedule points in time you want the DAG to run.
+[Cron expressions](https://en.wikipedia.org/wiki/Cron) declare points in time you want the DAG to run.
 Here are some examples:

 - `30 5 * * *`: Everyday at 5:30AM
 - `0 14 * * 3`: Every Wednesday at 2:00PM (14:00)
 - `5 2 1 8 *`: Every August 1 at 2:05AM (02:05)

 Cron expressions are made of 5 parts: minute, hour, day-of-month, month, and day-of-week.
-The asterisk can be used as a wild card to cover all values.
+The asterisk serves as a wild card to cover all values.

 ```text
 ┌── minute (0-59)